bmkaheel/Unit-3/README.md

 ### Description of the Data

 This data is provided to improve the quality of health on a **county** level and the quantity of healthy individuals.
 The data in this repository is collected from the year **2014-2015**, yet trends continue until this day.
 The dataset is designed in a comparative manner.
 Health of individuals at the county level is provided, along with much more data regarding probable explanations.
+These materials have been adapted from the excellent lessons created by the staff at the [Research Hub](https://library.unc.edu/data/) of the University of North Carolina at Chapel-Hill's Davis Library.

 ### Accessing the Data and Jupyter Notebooks